ATeaDaze/ateadaze.github.io/README.md

 ✔️ You can draw on the canvas while the animation is running

 ## Instructions (Desktop)
-✏️ Drag on the canvas to draw shapes (free mode draws shapes without clicking)
+✏️ Click and drag on the canvas to draw shapes

+✔️ Free drawing mode paints shapes with mouse movement (no clicking)

 ✔️ **Press spacebar** to select the next color palette

-✔️ **Click the canvas** to set a new origin for the starburst animation
+✔️ **Click the canvas** to set a new origin for the starburst animation (setpoint=canvas.mouseup)

 # Mobile Version: [ateadaze.github.io/m](https://ateadaze.github.io/m/)
 ![mobile_screenshot](https://github.com/ATeaDaze/ateadaze.github.io/blob/main/images/rainbow_noise-screenshot-mobile.png)

 ## Instructions (Mobile)
-🖌️ **Drag across the canvas** to paint with shapes
+🖌️ **Tap and drag across the canvas** to paint with shapes

-✔️ **Tap and drag canvas** to set new origin for starburst animation (setpoint=touchup)
+✔️ **Tap and drag canvas** to set new origin for starburst animation (setpoint=canvas.touchup)

 ⚠️ **Mobile version is basic** (works but needs work)

 # Changes / Issues / Fixes
-* [X] Release a mobile version: touch support
+* [X] Release a mobile version with touch support
 * [ ] Replace all HTML legacy tags with CSS
 ### Desktop
 * [X] Expand `mousemove` listener to entire document body: wilder but more satisfying